RivanParmar/VISUALIZE/CONTRIBUTING.md

 # Notes
 - Please do not change `intellij.version` while making a pull request, until a major stable version of Android Studio is released.
-- You need to assign `intellij.version` according to your Android Studio version as shown in [Android Studio Plugin Development](https://plugins.jetbrains.com/docs/intellij/android-studio.html).
 - Alternately, instead of `version` you can set `localPath` to the installation directory of Android Studio which would be same as `runIde.ideDir`.
 (But you must remove it before making a pull request)
 - The `runIde.ideDir` is the Android Studio installation directory.